 can use to steal bytes from for our patch.

-added bonus is that the 3 byte instructions take 3 fewer cycles to
+An added bonus is that the 3 byte instructions take 3 fewer cycles to

 execute than the 4 byte instruction so the updated code actually runs